PrasadReddy81/Driver_Behaviour_data_analysis/README.md

 ### 1. Loading and Processing GNSS Data (bestpos.csv)
 The script begins by loading the GNSS data from a CSV file (bestpos.csv), which contains time, latitude, and longitude fields.
-The pandas library is used to read the CSV file, and the relevant columns (time, .lat, and .lon) are extracted and stored in lists.
+The pandas library is used to read the CSV file, and the relevant columns '(time, .lat, and .lon)' are extracted and stored in lists.
 A DataFrame is created using this data.
 This GNSS DataFrame serves as the foundation for positioning the vehicle’s location on the map.
 ### Example columns in bestpos.csv: